dathash/Emblem/log.md

 Should placing a unit on a tile change the tile to neutral again?
 This seems reasonable from programming, but might not play as well.

+Should paralysis be nullified by being pushed, damaged, etc?
+Should a unit be able to break out of it just to move?

 ## Foundations
 What is appealing to me about tactics games?
     Permadeath sacrifices